adamxiao/trafficserver-docker/README.md

 You can use docker volumes mount feature to run TrafficServer with your specific configuration, for example:

-`docker run -d --name TrafficServer -p 8080:8080 /MY-CONFIGS/trafficserver/:/etc/trafficserver/ shaker/trafficserver`
+`docker run -d --name TrafficServer -p 8080:8080 -v /MY-CONFIGS/trafficserver/:/etc/trafficserver/ adamxiao/trafficserver`

 You need to change `/MY-CONFIGS/trafficserver/` to your configuration path.